bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 49°
-- moderate rainmist
+- light rainmist
 - 85% humidity
-- 5 mph wind
+- 7 mph wind
-- 0.4 inches of precipitation in the past 24 hours
+- 0.55 inches of precipitation in the past 24 hours

 ## Temperature History